ansys/pyworkbench/doc/source/getting-started.rst

 .. grid:: 2

-    .. grid-item-card:: Installing PyWorkbench :fab:`python`
+    .. grid-item-card:: Install PyWorkbench :fab:`python`
         :link: getting-started/installing
         :link-type: doc

-        Learn how to download and install PyWorkbench in your development environment from various official sources including PyPI and official Ansys repositories.
+        Learn how to install PyWorkbench in your development environment from various official sources including PyPI and the Ansys GitHub repository.

-    .. grid-item-card:: Connecting to Workbench :fa:`terminal`
+    .. grid-item-card:: Connect to Workbench :fa:`terminal`
         :link: getting-started/connection
         :link-type: doc

-        Learn how to start a new instance of Workbench or connect to an existing one using PyWorkbench.
+        Learn how to use PyWorkbench to start a new instance of Workbench or connect to an existing instance.

 .. toctree::
    :maxdepth: 3